 Puccini's second opera, Edgar, composed early in his career after the success of Le Villi, is also his most rarely performed one.
 Known primarily for its requiem, the work is rich in dramatic effects and attests to a high level of musical maturity.
 Set in 14th-century Flanders, its characters are allegorical figures with revealing names, whose relationships transform the story into a moral parable.
-This work, which has only been presented in Hungary once, in a semi-staged concert version a decade ago, is now returning to the Opera, this time in a fully staged co-production with Hungary's arts academies, as part of the LateNight series.
+This work, which has only been presented in Hungary once, in a semi-staged concert version a decade ago, is now returning to the Opera, this time in a fully staged co-production.

 In the square of a Flemish village, Edgar awakens after a long April night of revelry.
 He is caught in a love triangle of amorous feelings for the gentle Fidelia and passion for the sensual Moorish girl Tigrana.
 Fidelia’s brother, Frank, also yearns for Tigrana, but she merely mocks him in return.